 Setup is included with very straightforward steps, simply plug in the USB-C cable for power and ethernet to your existing modem, then wait until it flashes blue, at which point the app can be used to configure it.

 To do this, scan the QR code on the bottom of the router, then wait for the app to do its thing.
 After that, simply select where the Wi-Fi is located and choose a network name and password.
 That’s all you need to do for fixing your Wi-Fi network.

 For more than one Wi-Fi units, you just have to select how many other points you have and where these are located.
-The Google’s video recommends to test the new point before using it for ensuring the optimal speeds.
+Google’s video recommends testing the new point before using it for ensuring the optimal speeds.